 Service & Interaction Design Lead, IXDA Local Leader

-John Lynch is a Service Design Lead with Fjord at The Dock in Dublin.
-A graduate from CIID in Copenhagen, John has spent 15 years on a journey from software development for immersive multimedia environments, web apps and mobile, through to human centered interaction design and service design.
-During that time, John has worked with projects involving automotive, consumer electronics, healthcare, education, local government and urbanism.
+A graduate from the interaction design programme at CIID (2011), John has spent 15 years on a journey from software development through to human-centred interaction and service design.
+During that time he has worked with projects within automotive, consumer electronics, healthcare, financial services, education, local government and urbanism.